schottsfired/cjp-demo-environment/README.md

 use ctrl+c to stop the environment

-run commands on containers with
+run commands on containers with:

     docker exec -it <containerId> bash

-or
+or:

     docker exec -it <containerId> ping cjp.local